 1. Adopt a Healthier Diet

 Ideally, three-quarters of every meal should be comprised of plant-based foods, which include fruits, vegetables, nuts, and seeds.
 This doesn’t mean you have to give up meat entirely.
 You can still eat a modest portion of lean red meat, poultry, or fish.
 You can make changes slowly, such as substituting whole-grain bread for white bread or making side dishes with rice instead of pasta.
+You can also add dairy free probiotics to your daily routine which will help improve gut health.
 If you’re not sure you can make healthier homemade meals, or you don’t have the time to cook every night, you can order a healthy meal delivery for your family a few nights a week.
 Meals will be delivered right to your door, and all you’ll have to do is heat them up.

 2. Get More Exercise